Zoom In Disparities in Healthcare LLM Q&A: Experiments and Results

-We compare the approaches against the baseline where the LLM responds to questions posed in English (Section~\ref{exp:answer_analyze}).
+We compared the approaches against the baseline where the LLM responds to questions posed in EN (Section~\ref{exp:answer_analyze}).
 Both approaches improve reference alignment by producing more factual and concise answers than the baseline.
-As shown in Figure~\ref{fig:alignment_result}, LLMs incorporating excerpts from Wikipedia produce responses that align more closely with non-English references, while with RAG they align more with English references.
+As shown in Figure~\ref{fig:alignment_result}, LLMs incorporating excerpts from Wikipedia produce responses that align more closely with non-EN references, while with RAG, they align more with EN references.
 RAG results contain usually noisy context, leading to cases where LLMs are uncertain about their answers.
 Additionally, due to the increased prompt length, Aya was unable to generate responses for a few examples.
 Explicit, high-quality contextual information might be crucial for effective alignment.
-In future work, we plan to explore more advanced information retrieval and RAG methods to improve contextual relevance.
+The setup represents an initial proof of concept rather than a comprehensive RAG evaluation, in future work, we plan to explore more advanced information retrieval and RAG methods to improve contextual relevance.